Subscriber IP address in the opt-in notification email to users.

 Bounce servers are set-up like SMTP.
 You create bounce servers, group them and assign a user to a group.

-In case your users use Amazon SES then they (or you) can set-up Amazon SNS for bounces processing.
+In case your use Amazon SES then you can set-up Amazon SNS for bounces processing.

 To avoid spam. maintain your IPs credibility and ensure that your users will have clean lists: